1 Getting Started

 6 2 B

 We now have a data frame with a column of numbers and a column of corresponding letters.
 We have also given each of these columns a name ( ‘numbers’ for the column of numbers and ‘letters’ for the column of letters).
-Each row of the data frame is an observation, and each column is a variable.9 Perhaps you can figure out what the association between the two variables is.
+Each row of the data frame is an observation, and each column is a variable.11 Perhaps you can figure out what the association between the two variables is.

 [1] 6 9 4 5 2 2

-to create a data frame).
-Functions are what we use to perform data analysis tasks in R. To apply a function, we writes its name and then enter a series of arguments inside brackets.
+We have now seen a few functions (matrix to create a matrix, and data.frame to create a data frame).
+Functions are what we use to perform data analysis tasks in R. To apply a function, we write its name and then enter a series of arguments inside brackets.
 The arguments are the information which we pass for the function in order for it to do its work.
+Usually functions produce an output, which we can either see in the console or save to a variable.

 Recall the matrix code from above: